async-labs/builderbook/README.md

 Builder Book is an open source web app built with React/Material-UI/Next/Express/Mongoose/MongoDB.

-- To see a book deployed with this app, go to: https://builderbook.org/books/builder-book/introduction
+- To see a book hosted with this app: https://builderbook.org/books/builder-book/introduction
-- To create your own book, login at: https://demo1.builderbook.org/login
+- To create your own book (Admin demo): https://demo1.builderbook.org/login

 ## How can you use this app?
 - as a boilerplate for React/Material-UI/Next/Express/Mongoose/MongoDB stack;